-Join me in this live, two-hour class and discover the five things I’ve learned about the critical tools innovative thinkers use to nurture their creative practice – and the five key questions consistently innovative people ask themselves most often.
+View the archive of my two-hour class and discover the Five Things I’ve Learned about the critical tools innovative thinkers use to nurture their creative practice – and the five key questions consistently innovative people ask themselves most often.

 About a decade ago, I published a book about creativity and innovation called Where Good Ideas Come From.
 The book deliberately took on a wide-angle view of the creative process, documenting the kinds of environments that encouraged breakthrough ideas — everything from city neighborhoods to the design of offices to new software platforms to the neural networks of the human brain.
 And it drew from an equally wide range of disciplines, with historical stories of innovative thinking in computer science, jazz, urban planning, architecture, chemistry, and many other fields.